 Solid Waste Disposal: 5 Simple Ways To Reduce Waste At Home

-If the existing waste generation rate continues, experts believe that India will need close to 66,000 hectares of land, for dumping waste.
-Moreover, improper solid waste disposal can cause pollution, spread diseases and pose risk to public health.
-Thus, the current situation is quite alarming and better solid waste management practices and innovative solutions are the need of the hour.
+If the existing waste generation rate continues, experts believe that India will need close to 66,000 hectares of land for dumping waste.
+Moreover, improper solid waste disposal can cause pollution, spread diseases, and pose a risk to public health.
+Thus, the current situation is quite alarming, and better solid waste management practices and innovative solutions are the need of the hour.

-In recent years, strong initiatives such as Swachh Bharat Abhiyan in 2014 and improved Municipal Solid Waste Rules, 2016 came into effect, aimed at solving the garbage crisis.
+In recent years, strong initiatives such as Swachh Bharat Abhiyan in 2014 and improved Municipal Solid Waste Rules 2016 came into effect, aimed at solving the garbage crisis.